-To get started, team members from the Gjoa Haven Hunters and Trappers Association dug a two–metre-deep hole through the sea ice.
+To get started, team members from the Gjoa Haven Hunters and Trappers Association excavated a two–metre-deep hole through the sea ice.
 Next, the underwater archeologists launched their underwater remotely operated vehicle (ROV) which collected photos and video of the exterior of HMS Terror.

 Ten things we observed or discovered on and around HMS Terror: